Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/SystemGlossaries.md

 ## [Load Balancers](https://github.com/ema2159/Grokking-System-Design-Interview-Quizzes/blob/master/Quizzes/Load%20Balancer.org)
 - It helps to spread the traffic across a cluster of servers to improve responsiveness and availability of applications, websites or databases.
-- LB also keeps `track of the status of all the resources` while distributing requests.
+- `LB also keeps track of the status of all the resources while distributing requests`.
 - If a server is not available to take new requests or is NOT responding or has elevated error rate, LB will stop sending traffic to such a server.

 ## :star: [ACID Properties of the Transaction](https://www.geeksforgeeks.org/acid-properties-in-dbms/)